Wife of Obed Thomas Spargo snr, Mother to Tommy and Lionel snr.

 My father returned to S.A. early 1907 – my mother stayed at home.
 I think the reason was that she was fearful of the journey -being pregnant at the time.
 That she never did go eventually is still a bit of a mystery to me, apart from the fact that she was scared of the sea, or afraid of the journey with two young children.

-Six years later, in 1916 news reached Cornwall that Obed had died.
-He had taken his own life.
-He had planned to return to Cornwall for good around 1914 but the First World War had disrupted the passenger routes.
-The death notice states the inquest verdict in stark terms – suicide by hanging in his place of residence in Cathcart Rd Queenstown on the 24th April.
-The money supply halted; the bank accounts frozen and the family were suddenly in straightened circumstances.
-Suicide was illegal at that time and this event was the cause of great shame for the family.
-In the 1950s Tommy met someone who had been in South Africa at the same time as his father, and he stated that Obed had gone in with a Dutch prospector, been relieved of his money, and murdered.
+The money supply abruptly stopped; the bank accounts frozen and the family were suddenly under financial stress.
+Suicide was illegal at that time and this event was the cause of great shame for the family for many decades.
+In the 1950s Tommy bumped into someone in Penzance who had been in South Africa at the same time as his father, and he stated that Obed had gone in with a Dutch prospector, been relieved of his money, and murdered.
 This was apparently reported in the local newspaper at the time.
 The evidence of the death certificate puts this version of events in doubt, but the possibility of a joint mining venture which went wrong might have been the reason which drove Obed to take such tragic action.

 Nellie went on to run the Post Office from a room in the family home.
 Tommy left Penzance Grammar school and went to work for Western Union which had an office in Penzance.
 He spent the first 2 years on a training course in London, returning to work in Penzance in 1918.
 His wages would have been a vital source of income for the family.